 Since FY 2010 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2022.
-For FY 2022, an area's low or very low income limits may not increase by the greater of 5 percent or twice the change in national median family income as measured by the ACS from 2018 to 2019, which is approximately 11.89 percent.
+HUD has maintained these limits to increases and decreases in income limits for FY 2023.
+For 2023, HUD is using the annualized change in the national median family income as measured by the American Community Survey (ACS) from 2019 to 2021.
+The 2021 estimates of median family income from the ACS serve as the basis for FY 2023 income limits.
+HUD would ordinarily have used the ACS 2020 data for FY 2023.
+However, due to interruptions to data collection caused by the Covid-19 pandemic, the Census Bureau did not release special tabulations of ACS 2020 "one-year" data.
+Twice the annualized change from 2019 to 2021 is approximately 5.92 percent, which is greater than five percent, so for FY 2023, the income limits "cap" is 5.92 percent.
 The cap and floor rules do not apply to the extremely low-income limits.

-This policy was implemented in the following way:
+HUD implements this policy in the following way: